bharathklogan/MLND/projects/image_recognition/README.md

 ## Packages Required(Optional)

-You need to install the package the yaml in debain using the command below.
+You need to install the package yaml in debain using the command below.
 This is required only if you want to test the file in yaml format.
 I have implemented tool to convert the given csv file into 4 different formats.
 In case, only 2 formats is required for you, then you can skip this format and choose 2 out of remaining 3 formats.